Training Courses & FAQs

-If you are a physiotherapist or OT wanting to do a PhysiFun Course and become an accredited Physifun Trained therapist, you have two options for training:
+If you are a physiotherapist or OT wanting to complete a PhysiFun Course and become an accredited Physifun Trained therapist, you have two options for training:

-- You can attend an SASP (South African Society for Physiotherapists) – hosted CPD course, or via webinar at specific dates in the year (please contact your local SASP paeds or sports representative for further information) or contact the chairman of the Paediatric SIG, Chantelle Vd Berg (paediatrics
+- You can attend an SASP (South African Society for Physiotherapists) – hosted CPD course, or via webinar at specific dates in the year (please contact your local SASP paeds or sports representative for further information) or contact the chairman of the Paediatric SIG (paediatrics

 - You can contact Tracy Prowse (firstname.lastname@example.org) regarding doing your own self study course (this is not CPD accredited) via online training.